- Technical Support

 - Custom Services

-PerCP is a fluorescent peridinin-chlorophyll protein complex isolated from dinoflagellates.
-We offer the form found in Dinophyceae sp. with a molecular weight of about 35.5 kDa.
-It has a broad spectrum of excitation with a main peak at 472 nm, and a long Stokes shift to an emission peak at 677 nm (Figure 1).
+Peridinin-Chlorophyll-Protein (PerCP) is a 35.5 kDa fluorescent peridinin-chlorophyll-protein complex isolated from dinoflagellates.
+Jackson ImmunoResearch offers the form found in Dinophyceae sp.
+It has a broad spectrum of excitation with the main peak at 482 nm, and a long Stokes shift to an emission peak at 677 nm.
+PerCP conjugates are large complexes suitable for cell surface labeling techniques such as flow cytometry.

 PerCP conjugates of highly adsorbed secondary antibodies are offered to label unconjugated primary antibodies, and PerCP-streptavidin is offered to label biotinylated primary or secondary antibodies (Figures 2 and 3).
 Two practical labeling protocols are possible with the products.